 Robert had a mitochondrial disorder that involved a variety of body systems including the brain and muscles (causing all types of seizures, poor stamina, muscle weakness, lack of muscle tone), and the nervous system (heat intolerance, excessive sweating).
 His symptoms became especially severe during ordinary infections, often with ordinary exercise, and with excessive heat or humidity.
 Later in his life, genetic testing revealed that he also had a gene alteration that predisposed him to seizures and developmental disorders.
-Robert’s disease was progressive, and he was eventually diagnosed with cerebral palsy, autism, and mental retardation (MR) or intellectual disability (ID).
+Robert’s disease was progressive, and he was eventually diagnosed with cerebral palsy, autism, and intellectual and developmental disabilities (I/DD).
 Attempts to control his hundreds of seizures would, sometimes, mean spending days in the hospital.

 Robert’s wonderful medical team, under the direction of pediatric neurologist Dr. Karen Keough, treated Robert for most of his life.
 His treatments included every avenue possible to lessen his seizures and regression.
 He was prescribed almost every new epileptic medicine available, many years combining three to five anticonvulsants at a time just to keep him seizure free for a few hours at a time.
 Robert had a g-tube, corpus callosotomy (brain surgery), VNS (vagal nerve stimulator), and remained on the Ketogenic Diet for several months at a time throughout his lifetime.
 His language was very sparse, but he found ways to communicate through gestures.